What can you do if a hotel cancels your booking?

 What can you do if your hotel "walks" your reservation on the day?

 Although there isn't a legal path to compensation, most chains will have clear guidelines for walking guests.
-Mostly these are kept internally, but some brands like are rebranding these policies as perks for their elite members to increase transparency and win customer confidence.
+Mostly these are kept internally, but some brands like Marriott are rebranding these policies as perks for their elite members to increase transparency and win customer confidence.

 Having a read of any fine print before you arrive is always a good idea.
 If there are any disclaimers concerning being walked on the day, you can ask staff to go through the process outlined in their own T&C's.